janosch314/GWFish/docs/source/explanation/horizon.md

 we might choose a [FLRW cosmology with the latest Planck parameters](https://docs.astropy.org/en/stable/cosmology/index.html#built-in-cosmologies), for example.

 The $z$ dependence means the relation is not as simple as $\text{SNR} \sim 1 / d_L$, as we would expect at low redshift.
-Specifically, the source-frame masses get redshifted.
-This shifts the signal to lower frequencies.
+Specifically, the source-frame masses get redshifted, which shifts the signal to lower frequencies.

 An example of how the SNR curve against distance can look is the following: